 The Leukemia & Lymphoma Society (LLS) is an organization with a mission to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 LLS has dedicated itself to being one of the top-rated voluntary health agencies in terms of dollars that directly fund their mission.

-In 2012, the Chicago Fire Foundation partnered with the LLS for their “Soccer Kicks for Cancer” program.
+The Chicago Fire Foundation have partnered with the LLS for their “Soccer Kicks for Cancer” program.
 Youth soccer players solicited pledges for every time the player touched a soccer ball over a ten-day period, with the goal of 2,000 touches.
-In support of LLS’ great cause and their alignment with the values of the Foundation, CFF gave over $9,000 in 2012.
-We look to continue our partnership and expand the program in 2013
+In support of LLS’ great cause and their alignment with the values of the Foundation, CFF has given over $12,000 to benefit LLS.

 Common Threads uses cooking and nutrition programs and curriculum to help prevent childhood obesity and reverse the trend of generations of non-cookers, while celebrating cultural differences and the things people all over the world have in common.
 The Chicago Fire is proud to partner with Common Threads to offer volunteers for the 3rd- and 4th-grade cooking students at Brown's Elementary School.